AbdoTarek2211/Forest-Fire-Detection/README.md

 Results

 Upon running the fire_detection.py script, the CNN model is trained on the dataset, and its performance is evaluated.
 Additionally, the script allows for predicting whether a given input image contains fire or not.

+Fire Dataset

+for the fire dataset please contact me if you require it